CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

 .. note::

-    * When creating an index, if the composition of the key field is guaranteed to be UNIQUE, the DEDUPLICATE setting set by the user is ignored and *deduplicate level* is created as **0**.
+    * When creating an index, if the composition of the key field is guaranteed to be UNIQUE, the DEDUPLICATE specified by the user is ignored and *deduplicate level* is created as **0**.
         * When the key field includes all key fields constituting a specific Primary Key or Unique Index
         * However, except when used as an argument of a function